better-world-collective/better-world-collective.github.io/index.md

 transparent since transparency makes it more difficult to hide bad deeds.
 Many governments will claim that transparency is not possible for national security reasons, when only a small amount of information really must remain classified.

 In our competitive world we default to data being closed and not sharing with anyone.
 Once again we should examine the open source and open data movements to see how free sharing of information can drastically improve life for everyone.
-We must learn to be more open to allow people to engage with their governments for freely.
+We must learn to be more open to allow people to engage with their governments more freely.

 We must demand facts and verifyable information and we must avoid biased opinions, misleading information, and false advertising.
 We need to teach critical thinking at a young age and encourage people to be critical of their